raymondworkshop/raymondworkshop.github.io/_posts/course/2023-03-20-entrepreneurship.md

 #### Marketing Management
 * Marketing - buyer vs seller
+    - **satisfy its customers' wants and needs** while meeting the organization's goals
+        + **Understand the customers before** designing and producing a product for them
-    - B2C, B2B, Institutional market
+        + B2C, B2B, Institutional market
-    - marketing evolves through **the social system**
+        + marketing evolves through **the social system**

     - marketing management
-        + choosing target markets and growing customers through delivering customer value
+        + **choosing target markets** and **growing customers** through delivering customer value

-    - 1.6 Business Models
+    -  **Business Models**   - how this business works
+        + modeling the firm as a value creating activities for competitive advantage

+    - **marketing starts with the consumers** where as selling starts with the manufacturer or supplier

+* Marketing Management
-        + TODO
+    - TODO